 Editor's Note: Every now and then, you run across someone with true, unadulterated passion for sales.
 Robert Terson is certainly one of those people.
-I enjoy reading his site SellingFearlessly.com, and am excited that he's written a post especially for us here at Sales Evolution.
+I enjoy reading his site SellingFearlessly.com, and am excited that he's written a post especially for us here at The Sales Leader Blog.
 Here it is.

 Question and Answer Session

 My players are seated in a semicircle at the side of the court as I address them.
 This is the most crucial moment of the season, because if they don’t “get it,” they’ll never be successful.
 “Anyone here like to lose?”
 A few snickers but no one responds, because, after all, it’s a rhetorical question—no one likes to lose.
 “Okay, let me ask you this: What do you think is more important, winning or losing, or how well you prepare and execute?”
 Silence.
 My eyes bore into them; I wait for someone to take a risk and speak out.
 Finally, one cautiously raises his hand, says, “Vince Lombardi said, ‘Winning isn’t everything, it’s the only thing’.”
 As it turns out, the young man didn’t take much of a risk: he didn’t say it, Vince Lombardi did, and who’s going to argue with the great Vince Lombardi?
 He doesn’t realize it but he’s invoked third-party affirmation, which is a powerful tool when handling objections.
 “Do you all agree?”
 Nodding of heads, a few mumbled, “Yeah”s, and then more silence.
 I don’t know if it would go that way, but it’s my imagination so….